Google Workspace for Education

 Some of these apps already exist for any organization needing to engage collectively online, but many have been specifically created for teachers and their classrooms.
 These Google tools will help you to engage students to interact with the content of any lesson presented, including back and forth communication other than just email or live online session.

-Three Reasons to Use Google Workspace for Education
+Why Use Google Workspace for Education?

 - Free sign up then determine free eligibility for your institution.

 - Easy Collaboration between students and fellow teachers.

 - Use Google Workspace on any device with one log in.

 Never before have these tools been more essential with many students having to attend their classes online.
 These resources bring all students together, whether at home or in school, to help increase everyday work flow for critical thinking, communication, collaboration and creativity with your students.
 All of this happens while supporting the standards in learning objectives that you have.